35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 ### The upshot....

- A total of 1021 social rented homes have been demolished on the Aylesbury FDS and the Tustin and Ledbury redevelopments.
-Against this, 1196 new social rented homes will be built to replace them.
-This means that there is a net gain of just 175 social rented homes across these three big sites.
+ A total of 992 social rented homes have been demolished on the Aylesbury FDS Package A and B sites and the Tustin and Ledbury redevelopments.
+Against this, 1,196 new social rented homes will be built to replace them.
+This means that there is a net gain of just **204** social rented homes across these three big sites.

-Measured against the whole programme of completed and on site units, the 1,021 demolished homes reduces the total number of 3,057 social rented units to **2,061**.
+Measured against the whole programme of completed and on site units, the 992 demolished homes reduces the total number of 3,057 social rented units to **2,065**.

-Measured against the number of completed social rented units, the 1,021 demolished homes reduces the number of completed social rent homes to just **465**.
+Measured against the number of completed social rented units, the 992 demolished homes reduces the number of 1,486 completed social rent homes to just **494**.

 (TABLE - The gains in social rented homes)